InlandRevenue/Gateway_Services-Returns-and-Information/Service - Income Tax/test details/README.md

 	- RetrieveFilingObligations   	-	https://services.ird.govt.nz/GWS/Returns/Return/RetrieveFilingObligations

 - Authentication:
-	- Authentication is based on the outcome of OAuth token validation (using new [OAuth emulator](https://mock-oauth.ird.digitalpartner.services/))
+	- Authentication is based on the outcome of OAuth token validation (using [OAuth emulator](https://oauth.test.services.ird.govt.nz/))
 	- Access delegation/restriction is not emulated, and any authenticated user has access to the test data
 	- Incoming requests should include "Authorization" header with the OAuth token value
 	- In case of missing token, emulated service would respond with error statusCode 2